What Is an SBA Loan?

 Who Can Qualify for an SBA Loan?

-While the application and approval process may be complicated and lengthy for an SBA loan, many businesses, including old and new ones, have a good chance of approval because of the nature of the program: to support the American entrepreneur.
-Housing one of the best interest rate spectrums out there, these loans can be a sound option for startups.
+Although the application and approval process for an SBA loan may be complicated and lengthy, many businesses have a solid chance of approval because the nature of the program is to support small businesses.
+With one of the best interest rate spectrums out there, these loans can be a sound option for both small businesses and startups alike — offering a solid foundation to create a successful enterprise.

 You must be prepared and be able to put together a quality, thorough application that will require time, energy, attention, and documentation.
-This will ensure a speedy decision and approval, but you should still expect it to take weeks, not days.
-SBA loans aren’t a quick cash flow solution — so it’s important to know this going in.
-There’s a wide range of alternative lending solutions for a business loan.
+Being prepared ensures a faster decision and approval, but you should still expect it to take weeks, not days.
+SBA loans aren’t a quick cash flow solution — so it’s important to know this information going in.
+If you are looking for instant business loans, there’s a wide range of alternative lending solutions for a business loan from AdvancePoint Capital.

 How to Choose the Right SBA Loan Program